Bedford County License Hearing Guide

 Related Guides

-Losing your driving privileges after a DUI arrest in Bedford, Tennessee, can be devastating.
-It impacts your ability to get to work, school, and take care of your daily responsibilities.
-It’s crucial to understand that your DUI case involves two separate processes: a criminal court case and an administrative process concerning your driver's license.
-This guide focuses on the administrative side, specifically the potential suspension of your license and the Administrative License Revocation (ALR) hearing.
-Time is of the essence!
-You must act quickly to protect your driving privileges.
+After a DUI arrest in Bedford, Tennessee, you face two separate legal processes: a criminal case in court and an administrative process concerning your driver's license.
+This guide focuses on the administrative process, specifically the potential suspension of your driver's license and the steps you can take to challenge it through an Administrative License Revocation (ALR) hearing.
+Understanding this process is crucial, as failing to act quickly can result in an automatic license suspension, independent of the outcome of your criminal case.

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Where to Request: Tennessee Department of Safety and Homeland Security (TDOSHS).
+- Where to request: The Tennessee Department of Safety and Homeland Security (TDOSHS) handles ALR hearings.

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your license will be automatically suspended.
-There are very few exceptions to this rule, so acting promptly is vital.
-Do not delay!
+- What happens if you miss the deadline: If you fail to request a hearing within 15 days, your license will be automatically suspended.
+There is no appeal or exception to this rule.

 Automatic License Suspension